 The Border Pyrenees is a Great Pyrenees and Border Collie cross.
 This is a large herding dog that loves to protect his flock, which works well for those that live remotely and have flocks of sheep to watch.
 This is a very affectionate dog that also considers himself a lapdog.

 The Border Pyrenees measures up to 27-inches tall and weighs up to 10 pounds, so you will need to make sure you have the room for him.
 He also will have a lot of hair, so be prepared for some shedding.
-Make sure you have a large enough home with a large garden, so he is not appropriate for an apartment dweller.
+Make sure you have a large enough home with a large yard – preferably enough for a wireless dog fence.
+This Great Pyrenees mix is not appropriate for an apartment dweller.

 The Borgle, or Border Beagle, is a Beagle and a Border Collie mix.
 While he may seem aloof, the Borgle is actually an easy-going dog that loves exercise and eating, so make sure you monitor your dog’s eating otherwise he can get a little chubby.
 The Borgle is a lovable mixed dog that is very good with kids.